 I bought this lens for my Minolta SRT 101.
 I found this lens at a thrift store last year, I haven’t used that often.
 I think I paid US $7 for it.
 I hesitated buying it because of my experience with my other one.
 I only had a couple of lenses for my SRT and I felt I needed a wide angle lens for my camera.

 Build quality seems to be fantastic.
-It’s all metal with clear well painted markings.
+It’s all metal with engraved and well painted markings for distance and f-stop.
 The depth-of-field scale is well marked and easy to read.
 The metric distance is marked in green and the imperial scale is in white.
 The font is also engraved and easy to read.
 The Aperture ring is not too stiff.
 Markings start at 2.8 through 22 with half-stop clicks.

 The focus ring is rubberized, and easy to grab.
 It’s toward the front of the lens.
 The focus is smooth and well dampened.
 The focus throw is also long.
 It takes a while to go from the closest focus to infinity.
 I happen to like this feature, but not every one does.